tengiszuchi/screener/README.md

 ### Continuous Running

 The script runs in an infinite loop, with a 60-second sleep interval between each iteration, ensuring that the data is scraped continuously every minute.

+### Issues

+There is no unit test for case where the user of this script is IP-blocked by the site which would cause the script to output bad data.